CU-BioKEM/user-guide/docs/source/computing.rst

 Computing on blanca-biokem
 ==========================

-The BioKEM computing server consists of three main parts: Petalibrary, Blanca, and SBGrid.
-In order to use the server, you will need to gain access to all three of these resources.
-Information on how to do this can be found in the Getting started section.
-In brief, you will host your dataset on Petalibrary, process it on GPUs within the Blanca computing cluster using software managed through SBGrid.
+The BioKEM computing environment consists of three main parts: Petalibrary, Blanca, and SBGrid.
+In order to use the cluster, you will need to gain access to all three of these resources (see :doc:`computing/general_users`).
+In brief, you will host your dataset on Petalibrary, process it on nodes within the Blanca computing cluster using software managed through SBGrid.

 .. toctree::
    :maxdepth: 2